The Jackpot

 - The Jackpot's director of photography is recorded as Joseph LaShelle[23].

-- The Jackpot's original language of film or TV show is recorded as English[25].
+- The original language of The Jackpot was English[24].

 - The Jackpot's color is recorded as black-and-white[25].